Fujifilm X-T1 vs Samsung NX30

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the NX30) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T1 and the NX30 have been discontinued, but can regularly be found used on eBay.
+Both the X-T1 and the NX30 have been discontinued, but can regularly be found used on ebay.
 The X-T1 was replaced by the Fujifilm X-T2, while the NX30 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Samsung websites.
+Further information on the features and operation of the X-T1 and NX30 can be found, respectively, in the Fujifilm X-T1 Manual (free pdf) or the online Samsung NX30 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-T1 better than the Samsung NX30 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.